KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

-- Fix : New organisation for components view.
+- Fix: New organisation for components view.
 - Fix: Update `border-color` on `InformationBox` component.
 - Fix: Update all subtitles components examples.